Lake Norman "Coop De Ville"

 I picked up the chickens from the NC state poultry sale.
 Five Hy-Line Browns with all of their shots.
 Housing section not ready so I am in overdrive.

 September 8, 2012

 Housing section is almost finished except for nest box.
 Notice the battery box for the Pullet-Shut Automatic door.
 The Battery is charged by a solar panel mounted on top of the coop.
 Next to it you see the photoelectric eye which opens the door at sunrise and closes it at sunset.
 The door itself is all metal and very precision built.
 It works like a dream.
-We put 15 bags of sand at 50lbs each into the pen.
+I put 15 bags of sand at 50lbs each into the pen.

 September 9, 2012